 Pignoise, 20 years on stage

 Pignoise burst onto the music scene in 2005, formed by Álvaro Benito, former Real Madrid footballer, Héctor Polo (also a footballer) and Pablo Alonso.
-At the height of the power pop, indie and punk rock craze, the band quickly connected with the public thanks to their catchy melodies.
+At the height of power pop, indie and punk rock, the band quickly connected with the public thanks to its catchy melodies.
 The success of ‘Nada que perder’ ( theme song for the series Los hombres de Paco) marked the beginning of a career that was consolidated with albums such as Anunciado en televisión and Cuestión de gustos.
 From the latter came ‘Pasar de cuartos’, the song that accompanied the Spanish National Team in the 2008 Eurocup.

 The finishing touch to a year of celebrations